skydoves/lazybones/README.md

    ...
 ```

-### LifecycleAwareProperty
+### Initialize Immediately with LifecycleAware

-If we don't need to initialize lazily, here is a more simple way.
-We can declare a `LifecycleAwareProperty` using the `lifecycleAware` keyword.
-The attribute value will not be initialized lazily. so we don't need to use it with `by` keyword and `lazy()` method.<br>
+We can also initialize the lifecycle-aware property with the following example:

 ```kotlin
 private val lifecycleAwareProperty = lifecycleAware(CompositeDisposable())
     // observe lifecycle's state and call the dispose() method when onDestroy
     .observeOnDestroy { dispose() }
 ```

-And we can access the original property via the `value` field.
+The `CompositeDisposable` will be initialized immediately, and it will be disposed of on the `observeOnDestroy` scope.
+Also, you can access the value of the property via the `value` field.

 ```kotlin
 lifecycleAwareProperty.value.add(disposable)
 lifecycleAwareProperty.value.dispose()
 ```

-We can observe the lifecycle changes using `observe_` method.<br>
+You can observe the lifecycle changes with `observe_` methods.<br>

 ```kotlin
 class MainActivity : AppCompatActivity() {